5 ways your tax refund can get you ahead financially

 2. Start a stash.

-Most Americans are more prepared for the zombie apocalypse than they are for a $500 emergency.
-Nearly one in three young adults have zero emergency savings, and for good reason.
-It’s a struggle to save when you’re barely making it.
+Nearly one in four U.S. adults have no emergency savings.
+We get it — it’s a struggle to save when you’re barely making it, and even when your head is above water, it can be hard to prioritize emergency savings.
 But your tax refund?
-Boom—instant safety net.
+Boom —instant safety net.
 Even having just $1,000 in savings can get you through everything from a tight month to a sudden crisis.
-It also puts you in the top 50 percent of millennial savers.

 3. Deepen your pockets.

 If you want to live large, you gotta do what rich people do: invest.
 Did you know the government will actually pay you up to $1,000 to invest your tax return?
-If you make less than $45,000, you can deduct up to 50 percent of the first $2,000 you save in a retirement account, like an IRA or your employer’s 401(k).
-That could mean an even bigger refund next year—plus your money will keep on growing.
+If you make less than $54,750 (as head of household), you can deduct up to 50 percent of the first $2,000 you save in a retirement account, like an IRA or your employer’s 401(k).
+That could mean an even bigger refund next year — plus your money will keep on growing.

 4. Climb out of the hole.